aroayeo/Wine_quality_estimation/README.md

 ### Conclusion and Limitations

 - We can confidently estimate good/average wines for our potential clients but there is limited predictive power identifying very good or poor quality wines due to the large class imbalance in our data set.

+- The model is dependent of previous winetaster ratings so it keeps some of the rating bias

+- Not all types of wines are captured, sparkling and rose for instance can't be rated.

 - Different clients and different labs reports will contain these features in slightly different manner or metrics, for implementation purpose these factors should be considered.

-- Retraining models with different features seems to not lose accuracy in the model but different approach to deal with missing values could be considered
+- Retraining models with different features seems to not lose accuracy in the model but different approach to deal with missing values could be considered.

 - Collecting more data from different wine qualities and regions could considerably improve our model for class 0 and 2.